girlscript/winter-of-contributing/Competitive_Programming/Python/EOF Error/EOF Error.md

 The code above gives **EOFError** because the input statement inside `while` loop raises an exception at last iteration

-Do not worry if you don't understand the code or don't get context of the code, its just a solution of one of the problem statements on HackerRank 30 days of code challenge which you might want to [check](https://www.hackerrank.com/challenges/30-dictionaries-and-maps/problem)
+**Note :** Do not worry if you don't understand the code or don't get the context of the code, its just a solution of one of the problem statements on HackerRank 30 days of code challenge which you might want to [check](https://www.hackerrank.com/challenges/30-dictionaries-and-maps/problem)

 The important part here is, that I used an infinite while loop to accept input which gave me a runtime error.